 By setting the plot_type

-create a dotplot to show which omics and which exposure categories are
+dotplot to show which omics and which exposure categories are associated

-we can add the most frequent features in that particular enrichment term
+the most frequent features in that particular enrichment term group.

 expom_1 |>